geoffreyodari/contact_manager/README.md

 $ mkdir contact_manager
 ````

-2. Download and install the application from github
+2. Download and install the application from github on your server
 ````
 $ npm i https://github.com/geoffreyodari/contact_manager
 ````